Fluctuations of time averages around closed geodesics in non-positive curvature: Introduction

 A goal in the study of dynamical systems with some hyperbolicity is to exhibit the kind of stochastic behavior obeyed by sequences of i.i.d. random variables.
 In settings with non-uniform hyperbolicity, we may be able to demonstrate this kind of stochastic behavior \emph{within} the system even in situations where it is intractable to demonstrate globally.
 Our paper follows this philosophy.
 We consider the geodesic flow for a rank one non-positive curvature closed manifold.
 We exhibit sequences of measures constructed from regular closed geodesics whose first order behavior is that of the measure of maximal entropy, and whose second order behavior obeys, in the limit, the Lindeberg Central Limit Theorem.

 The Lindeberg condition is a classical criteria from Probability Theory, which often gives a necessary and sufficient criteria for the Central Limit Theorem (CLT) to hold for sequences of independent random variables which are not identically distributed.
 Roughly, the Lindeberg condition guarantees that the variance of a single random variable is negligible in comparison to the sum of all the variances.
 This idea was recently explored by Denker, Senti and Zhang \cite{DSZ18} in the setting of maps with the specification property.
-They showed that a Lindeberg condition on the sequence of periodic orbit measures was equivalent to a Central Limit Theorem in the limit.
+They showed that a Lindeberg condition on the sequence of periodic orbit measures is equivalent to a Central Limit Theorem in the limit.

 The analysis of this paper extends the ideas of Denker, Senti and Zhang to the geodesic flow on a rank one non-positive curvature closed manifold.
 This is one of the main classes of examples of non-uniformly hyperbolic flows.
 While the theory of equilibrium states in this setting has been extended recently by \cite{BCFT}, the statistical properties of these measures remain largely wide open, even for the Knieper-Bowen-Margulis measure of maximal entropy $\mukbm$.
 This contrasts with the well-understood case of geodesic flow on negative curvature manifolds, for which the CLT was established by Ratner \cite{mR73}.
 In particular, the CLT for the MME and other equilibrium states remains out of reach of current methods in the non-positive curvature setting.
-We remark that low regularity of the unstable and stable leaves seems to be a major obstacle towards employing the powerful smooth techniques which are often used for this kind of analysis.

 In this paper, we show that for a H\"older observable, the time averages for certain measures constructed from regular closed geodesics asymptotically obey the Central Limit Theorem.
 This enriches the picture for these time averages, whose first order behavior is convergence to the integral with respect to the measure of maximal entropy.
 This result applies under the Lindeberg condition and a weak positive variance condition on the sequence of periodic orbit measures.
 This result is stated formally as Theorem \ref{main}.
 We show that the Lindeberg condition is always satisfied under a natural strengthening of the positive variance condition.
 This is carried out in \S \ref{Verifylind}.
 We now build up some notation to state and motivate our results, and give an idea of the constructions involved.